calebmsword/javascript-notes/are-generators-useful.md

 }
 ```

-I think the hardest thing to emulate with how one can "throw errors" into iterators made by generators.
+I think the hardest thing to emulate is how one can "throw errors" into generators:

 ```javascript
 function* myGenerator() {